nickjj/flask-static-digest/README.md

 That manifest file is machine generated meaning you should not edit it unless you really know what you're doing.

-This file maps the human readable file name of let's say `images/flask.png` and to the digested file name.
+This file maps the human readable file name of let's say `images/flask.png` to the digested file name.
 It's a simple key / value set up.
 It's basically a Python dictionary in JSON format.

 In the end it means if your static folder looked like this originally: